FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/august/images/jericho_ports.jpeg)

-## B30, a Datacentre-class GPU for China - but is the door closed to deliveries?

 ## PCIe 8.0 in the works - but we don't even have PCIe 6.0 CPUs yet

 Intel and AMD's next generation CPUs - supporting PCIe 6.0 - are expected to ship in 2H26, likely being followed closely by PCIe 6.0 SSDs, NICs, and more.
-PCIe 6.0 itself however was announced as early as 1Q22, a gap in the market for over 4.5 years from announcement to implementation.
-Based on the pace so far demonstrated, future PCIe generations might seem likely to take just as long to reach the markets, but there has been one major change: AI.
+PCIe 6.0 itself however was announced as early as 1Q22, a gap in the market for over 3.5 years from announcement to implementation.
+Based on the pace so far demonstrated, future PCIe generations would appear likely to take just as long to reach the market if not for one major change in the world: LLMs.

 Keeping to their commitment to doubling bandwidth every 3 years PCI-SIG (Special Interest Group) has announced PCIe 8.0, aiming for up to 1TB/s bi-directional bandwidth over a x16 connection.
-Version 1.0 of the specification is expected to be released in 2028, with the first devices expected to ship in 2029/30,
+Version 1.0 of the specification is expected to be released in 2028, with the first devices possibly shipping in 2029/30.

-Intel and AMDs upcming cpus will have PCIe 6.0 in 4Q25 or something, but PCIe 8.0 has just been announced for a 2028 release, bringing up to 1TB/s bi-directional bandwidth to PCIe connections.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/august/images/pcie8_speeds.jpg)